MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 </div>

 ### WebSphere Application Server and WebSphere Application Server Network Deployment prerequisites
-IBM MobileFirst Server has some requirements for the configuration of WebSphere® Application Server and WebSphere Application Server Network Deployment that are detailed in the following topics.
+IBM MobileFirst Server has some requirements for the configuration of WebSphere  Application Server and WebSphere Application Server Network Deployment that are detailed in the following topics.
 Ensure that you fulfill the following criteria:

 * Use a supported version of WebSphere Application Server.
 See [System requirements](../../../product-overview/requirements).